vtlim/patfam/README.md

 ```

 Optionally, if you want to work with the Chrome window (as opposed to using it in "headless form"), try the command `google-chrome` to check that the window will come up.
 I had to resolve a few issues with WSL2 on my end before it worked.
 More details [here](https://github.com/vtlim/patfam/blob/main/wsl2_xserver.md).

+See an example of using Selenium to obtain WIPO PatentScope data [here](wipo/explore_wipo_data.ipynb).